 This market and the idea of front office/back office integration pave the way for the entrance of NetSuite which, while it has a CRM module, it’s not really considered a “CRM-first” platform.
 While we had a brief stint in partnering with a “back office” consultancy to provide a complete solution, it was clear that our true strength was that of focused CRM consulting.

-CRM Consulting Diversification Era: Why We Chose SalesLogix, Salesforce, and Microsoft Dynamics 365
+CRM Consulting Diversification Era: SalesLogix, Salesforce, and MS Dynamics 365

 Having an established CRM consulting practice on SalesLogix, as Salesforce.com sought to create a partner network, we were invited to attend a recruitment event in San Francisco and shortly thereafter, became a certified Salesforce partner.